Computer Generation of Disordered Networks with Targeted Structural Properties: Case study: reproducing biophotonic networks

 Figure~\ref{fig:stern_vir_bcu_generated}c shows good agreement between the order metrics of the generated networks $\textbf{bcu}_\mathrm{StV\ green}$ and $\textbf{bcu}_\mathrm{StV\ blue}$, and the corresponding biological networks.
 The most significant discrepancy is in the coordination number standard deviation $\sigma_Z$, which is determined by the initial network.
 Figure~\ref{fig:bio_periodic_coord_nr}k shows that our choice of the initial network $\textbf{bcu}_\mathrm{mod}$ has a simplified coordination number histogram that neglects the high- and low-coordination number tails of the biological networks.

 Besides $\sigma_Z$, the homogeneity metrics $r_\mathrm{u}$ and $\alpha$ differ significantly between generated and biological samples.
-The coordinated neighbor distance $r_\mathrm{c}$ is strongly influenced by the bond stretching term $E_r$ in Equation~\eqref{eqn:keating_dimensionless}.
-However, the bond stretching term has no effect on $r_\mathrm{u}$, the average distance to the closest vertex with which no bond exists.
+The \replace{coordinated neighbor distance $r_\mathrm{c}$}{nearest-neighbor distance $r_\mathrm{nn}$} is strongly influenced by the bond-stretching term $E_r$ in Equation~\eqref{eqn:keating_dimensionless}.
+However, the bond-stretching term has no effect on $r_\mathrm{u}$, the average distance to the closest vertex with which no bond exists.
 Therefore, the network's Monte Carlo evolution can produce local clusters of unconnected vertices, reducing $r_\mathrm{u}$.
 Figures \ref{fig:ctn_homogeneity_hyperuniformity}b~and~\ref{fig:ctn_predict_homogeneity}b show that networks generated with small $\beta$ values have the greatest disorder and homogeneity with respect to $r_\mathrm{u}$.
 Examples of these networks are $\textbf{bcu}_\mathrm{StV\ green}$ and $\textbf{bcu}_\mathrm{StV\ blue}$.
 As discussed in Section~\ref{sec:effect_www_parameters}, similarly to $r_\mathrm{u}$, the hyperuniformity metric is not directly affected by the Keating energy.
 Therefore, $\alpha$ generally decreases with every accepted Monte Carlo move.